ogmini/Notepad-State-Library/README.md

 I've created a [Notepad-Tabstate.bt](https://www.sweetscape.com/010editor/repository/templates/file_info.php?file=Notepad-TabState.bt&type=0&sort=) for 010 Editor and a [Notepad-Tabstate.hexpat](/PatternFiles/Tabstate/Notepad-TabState.hexpat) for ImHex to assist in examining these files.

-#### Behavior

-Opening Windows Notepad with no currently existing tab(s) will create an empty "Untitled" tab and an associated _No File Tab_ bin file.

-Creating new tab(s) will create associated _No File Tab_ bin file(s).

-Opening file(s) from disk will create associated _File Tab_ bin file(s).

-Closing tab(s) will delete the associated bin file(s).

-TODO: Reasons State Files are created/deleted.

-The existence of no bin file(s) indicates:
-- Windows Notepad has never been opened
-- All tabs have been manually closed
-- Manual deletion

-If you drag/drop multiple files into Windows Notepad, the internal content of the bin file(s) will not load until the tab becomes active.
-(To be expanded upon)

 #### File Format

 ##### File Tab